 Regardless of whether you have yet to make a sale or are already one hundred sales deep in the industry, our following selling techniques will give you some insight on how to awaken the salesperson within you and effectively sell to a customer.

 When it comes to effective sales, it is extremely important that you are focused in on your customers’ needs.
+(Read more on how to reveal your customer’s true wants, needs, and expectations.)
 This means listening to what it is that they need, empathizing with their needs, and using your knowledge of your company’s products and services to fill those needs.
 Don’t try and sell your customers something irrelevant, or something that will not be useful to them.
 Customers are smart, and can pick up on and become irritated by suggestions for useless add-ons and products that do not fit what they are looking for.

 Websites like Amazon are effective at recognizing a customer’s needs, and using that recognition to nudge the customer towards a follow-up purchase.
 On Amazon, once a customer adds an item to their cart, they are immediately shown related options that they might also be interested in buying, based on items that other customers have previously bought together.
 Target has also been known for having the ability for foresee its customers’ needs so well, that it can figure out the probability that its customers are pregnant and even what trimester they are in based on their previous purchases.
 This mega corporation has used this information to send its customers timely coupons advertising baby products to secure their loyalty, and generate sales.
 The company has been so accurate with their predictions, that it even figured out a teenage girl was pregnant before her father did, something that some consumers found “creepy” and invasive.